kavindamihiran/AI-Research-Assistant/README.md

 # AI Research Assistant

-An AI-powered research workspace with a Streamlit web app and a command-line interface.
-It combines web search, Wikipedia context, and structured LLM synthesis to produce concise research briefs with sources, key findings, confidence, and suggested follow-up questions.
+An AI-powered research workspace built with Streamlit, LangChain, and LangGraph.
+It combines live web search, Wikipedia context, and structured LLM synthesis to produce detailed reports with direct links, sources, key findings, confidence, and suggested follow-up questions.

 ## What's New